The first of many. So, so many.

 Pretty simple.
 The sticker paper I used was the same as in the video, same with the paints, etc.

 Actually, lemme briefly talk about the circuit itself for a minute.
-After the shittiest fuzz pedal ever, I kind of wanted one that didn’t suck as much.
+After the previous “worst fuzz pedal ever” I made, I kind of wanted one that didn’t suck as much.
 I searched for a little bit and found that a pretty common one is the “Bazz fuss” (spoonerisms, wheee), and it’s pretty damn simple.
 Here’s a pic some guy drew of the basic schematic:

 Reaaaaaaaal simple.
-Though I’ll be honest, I don’t totally know how this one works.
-I mean, I know the transistor is acting as an amplifier, and the diode is probably creating distortion (because it lets nothing pass in one direction, and only stuff past its cutoff voltage, etc), and the pot is for attenuating the output signal/volume, etc. But I’d need to read a bit more to truly understand it.
+Very vaguely, the transistor is acting as an amplifier, and the diode is probably creating distortion (because it lets nothing pass in one direction, and only stuff past its cutoff voltage, etc), and the pot is for attenuating the output signal/volume, etc.

 Here’s the thing.
 I looked at a bunch of different schematics for it, and they all seemed to have that R1 resistor set to either 10k or 100k, which is kind of a big difference.
 I honestly didn’t know which to do, so I thought I’d split the difference and make it 47k.